Can I Eat Expired Horseradish Prepared Commercially Bottled Sold Unrefrigerated Unopened?

 Expert Source

-"According to the CDC, commercially bottled horseradish sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight and heat sources.
-Once opened, it should be refrigerated promptly and used within the recommended timeframe specified on the packaging for optimal quality and safety."
+"According to USDA guidelines, commercially bottled horseradish sold unrefrigerated and unopened should be stored in a cool, dry place away from direct sunlight.
+Once opened, it should be refrigerated and used within one month for best quality."

 ✅Fresh Horseradish Prepared Commercially Bottled Sold Unrefrigerated Unopened